 Figure 4: Hold the Ctrl key to flip the shape from the center

-Figure 5: Flip options under Rotate drop-down gallery
+Figure 5: Flip options within Rotate objects drop-down gallery

 - Figure 6 displays the selected shape flipped horizontally.